TBC: The Tiny Binary Computer

 Architecture and Micro-Architecture

-tbc is entirely a creature of software emulation, but we wanted to show that it is possible to build hardware that will execute the tbc instruction set.
-With the exception of input and output, the student who applied himself could, in theory, grundle over to the digital logic lab and build a tbc from logic gates, a clock source, and a power supply.
-If twelve switches were used for input and twelve LEDs for output, it would be possible to realize all of tbc in hardware, but you would get only one input operation per program run.
+TBC is entirely a creature of software emulation, but we wanted to show that it is possible to build hardware that will execute the TBC instruction set.
+With the exception of input and output, the student who applied himself could, in theory, grundle over to the digital logic lab and build a TBC from logic gates, a clock source, and a power supply.
+If twelve switches were used for input and twelve LEDs for output, it would be possible to realize all of TBC in hardware using only the information presented here, but you would get only one input operation per program run.

 There are some details left out, such as the fan-out of the gates used and the way loading registers from the C-bus on the falling edge of the clock is implemented.
 These are engineering details, and the fact that they are omitted does not diminish the practicality of the general design.